 Throughout our return to full inspection we will continue to engage with representative groups and government, and will share information about our plans with the sector.

-From April 2021, Ofsted and the Care Quality Commission (CQC) will start revisiting areas where we had significant concerns about SEND provision when we last inspected them.
+In April 2021 Ofsted and the Care Quality Commission (CQC) started to revisit areas where we had significant concerns about SEND provision when we last inspected them.

 Regulatory work: early years and children’s social care